webilia/docs/README.md

 Welcome!
 This repository contains the source code for the documentation of Webilia products such as Listdom, Vertex, and more.

-If you are an end user looking for guides or reference material, please visit [docs.webilia.com](https://docs.webilia.com).
+If you are an end user looking for product documentation or reference material, please visit [docs.webilia.com](https://docs.webilia.com).
 The website hosts the latest documentation for all of our products.

 ## Contributing